Aloo Gobi Matar Masala without Tomato

-Pressure cooking the vegetables saves time, but I do not prefer it.
-Personally, I like to saute/stir fry the vegetables in oil.
-Sear vegetables taste better compared to pressure cooking.
+Pressure-cooking vegetables save time, but I do not prefer it.
+Personally, I like to saute/stir-fry vegetables in oil.
+Sauteeing vegetables taste better compared to pressure cooking.

 Today I will share my mother’s style of cooking this dish.
 When it comes to cooking, she does not have any hard and fast rules and yet creates delicious dishes within minutes.

 I have used readymade spice powder, which takes the simple dish to next level.
 Just try it once, and you will thank me for suggesting it.